PhytoEpidemic/vid2data/README.md

  Remove blurred frames (Does not work well if the whole video is partly blurry)<br />
  Custom name (Applied to the final sliced up images)<br />
  Delete after slicing (Deletes original frames after slicing.
 Be mindful when useing on a folder of images, always make copies of your data)<br />

+The newest version of ffmpeg is required and is included in vid2data.exe so that is why the file is over 40MB instead of under 1MB

+Download by clicking this link: https://github.com/PhytoEpidemic/vid2data/releases/download/Official/vid2data.exe